-- -d [{all,imports,bootloader,noarchive}], -debug [{all,imports,bootloader,noarchive}] Provide assistance with debugging a frozen application, by specifying one or more of the following choices. - all: All three of the below options; this is the default choice, unless one of the choices below is specified. - imports: specify the -v option to the underlying Python interpreter, causing it to print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
-See https://docs.python.org/3/using/cmdline.html#id4.
+-d {all,imports,bootloader,noarchive}, --debug {all,imports,bootloader,noarchive}

-- bootloader: tell the bootloader to issue progress messages while initializing and starting the bundled app.
+Provide assistance with debugging a frozen application.
+This argument may be provided multiple times to select several of the following options. - all: All three of the following options. - imports: specify the -v option to the underlying Python interpreter, causing it to print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
+See https://docs.python.org/3/using/cmdline.html#id4. - bootloader: tell the bootloader to issue progress messages while initializing and starting the bundled app.
 Used to diagnose problems with missing imports. - noarchive: instead of storing all frozen Python source files as an archive inside the resulting executable, store them as files in the resulting output directory.